-Deb and Sara have combined their love of horses, their expertise in the mental health field, and specialized certification and training to offer equine assisted activities and therapies (EAAT) for individuals with physical, cognitive or emotional special needs hoping to improve in areas beyond the riding arena.
-We currently offer the following equine assisted activities and therapies: therapeutic riding, equine assisted learning, and equine assisted psychotherapy.
+Deb and Sara have combined their love of horses, their expertise in the mental health field, and specialized certification and training to offer equine assisted learning for individuals with behavioral or emotional special needs who are hoping to improve in areas beyond the riding arena.

 Working with horses requires individuals to have emotional, behavioral, and physical awareness and connection.
 Without this, we are unable to act as safe and effective leaders for our equine partners.
 Therapeutic horsemanship techniques teach individuals how to increase their awareness of themselves and to make shifts in their body language, behaviors, and feelings to better communication with equine partners and, therefore, increase ability to effectively interact appropriately with other people as well.

-Please contact us for more information, to determine which EAAT may be appropriate for your needs, and for prices.
+Please contact us for more information, to determine what equine assisted activities may be appropriate for your needs, and for prices.
 Please note, these activities are not covered by insurance.